WordPress/health-check/readme.txt

 4. Troubleshooting mode enabled, showing your website Dashboard

 == Changelog ==

+= v1.5.1 (2022-11-02) =
+* Fixed a bug where if Health Check was disabled during troubleshooting, you would need to force-enable/disable other plugins or themes.

 = v1.5.0 (2022-09-10) =
 * Added a custom filter for the Health Check plugin PHP Compatibility check.